ffund/run-my-experiment-on-geni-blog/2017-02-14-nyquist-formula-relating-data-rate-and-bandwidth.md

 ## Notes

-If you aren't able to see the transmission in the ShinySDR window, you may have to make some adjustments; some testbeds (such as sb2), may have more attenuation (signal loss) between the transmitter and receiver, and so the default gain settings are not sufficient to see the transmission.
+If you aren't able to see the transmission in the ShinySDR window, you may have to make some adjustments; some testbeds may have more attenuation (signal loss) between the transmitter and receiver, and so the default gain settings are not sufficient to see the transmission.
 You can increase the gain on both the receiver and the transmitter:

 * To increase the gain on the receiver, use the gain slider in the "Radio Config" window in ShinySDR.
 * To increase the transmission amplitude on the transmitter, run the transmitter with `--tx-amplitude=0.8` at the end of the command, each time you run it.
 For example: